Qubit Geodesics on the Bloch Sphere from Optimal-Speed Hamiltonian Evolutions: Introduction

 The layout of the rest of the paper is as follows.
-In Section II, we present the geometry of quantum evolution.
-Specifically, we introduce the concept of distance between pure states and the notion of quantum geodesic paths.
-In Section III, we introduce a family of optimal-speed Hamiltonian evolutions.
-We discuss properties of a typical Hamiltonian of this family and, in addition, study in an explicit manner the corresponding unitary temporal evolution of an arbitrary initial source state.
-In Section IV, using the geometric tools for quantum evolutions introduced in Section II and focusing on the Hamiltonian motion described in\ Section III, we verify in an explicit manner the geodesicity of the quantum trajectory emerging from the chosen optimal-speed Hamiltonian evolution.
-In particular, we devote special attention to the parametrization of the geodesic paths.
-In Section V, we verify geodesicity aspects of the quantum trajectory introduced in Section III by means of the concepts of geometric efficiency and Berry's geometric phase \cite{dario04}.
+In Section II, we revisit some preliminary results on the geometry of pure quantum states.
+Specifically, we discuss the concept of distance between pure states, the concept of quantum line, and the notion of quantum geodesic line with special attention to suitably chosen parametrizations.
+In Section III, we present a family of optimal-speed Hamiltonian evolutions.
+We describe properties of a typical Hamiltonian of this family and, in addition, provide an explicit expression of the shortest time quantum dynamical trajectory connecting an arbitrary initial source state to an arbitrary final target state during such unitary evolution.
+In Section IV, using the geometry of quantum pure states introduced in Section II and focusing on the quantum Hamiltonian motion described in\ Section III, we verify in an explicit manner the geodesicity of the quantum dynamical trajectory emerging from the chosen optimal-speed Hamiltonian evolution.
+Once again, we devote special attention to the parametrization of the geodesic paths.
+In Section V, we verify geodesicity aspects of the quantum dynamical trajectory introduced in Section III by means of the concepts of geometric efficiency \cite{anandan90,carlo20pra} and Berry's geometric phase \cite{dario04}.
 In Section VI, we finally present our final remarks.